This page, like our house, is a work in progress. Please excuse the clutter in some of the photos!

 This is the room you walk into when you enter the front door; the library, as it came to be known.

-We gave the library, along with the other two main living spaces, a coat of light yellow paint and added a cushy rug to go with the comfy couch and chair.
+We gave the library, along with the other two main living spaces, a coat of light blue paint and added a cushy rug to go with the comfy couch and chair.
 Perfect for reading by a fire.
-We also turned the former tv console into a window seat with some paint and indoor-outdoor chair cushions.
+We also added built-in bookshelves to the back wall.

 Our house doesn’t have a true entryway, so we created one on the wall beside the fireplace with a DIY hairpin leg table and a pretty frameless arch mirror.